Skip to main content

 Traditions

-Spring Fling has changed in recent years but remains a steadfast tradition at UPenn.
+Spring Fling has changed in recent years, but it remains a steadfast tradition at UPenn.
 Started in the 1970s, Spring Fling was a weekend-long party held at the Quad featuring a concert (usually featuring a big-name musical act), games, and a variety of activities.
 Today, Spring Fling is held in Penn Park and is a single-day affair.

-Hey Day is a distinctly UPenn tradition dating back to 1916.
+Hey Day is a distinct UPenn tradition dating back to 1916.
 On Hey Day, juniors put on custom-made red shirts and saunter down Locust Walk while carrying walking canes, and biting into flat-brimmed hats.
 There’s some debate over the origin of this tradition’s name, but some speculate that it’s because moving up from juniors to seniors represents the heyday of college life.

 UPenn’s Franklin Field is the oldest football stadium in the country (it was built in 1895) and home to one of the school’s strangest traditions.
 Between the third and fourth quarter of football games, UPenn supporters throw toast on the field.
-The tradition dates back to the 1970s when alcohol was banned and is an homage to the tradition of fans toasting and downing their drinks at the end of the third quarter.
+The tradition dates back to the 1970s, when alcohol was banned, and is an homage to the tradition of fans toasting and downing their drinks at the end of the third quarter.
 In a good season, as many as 30,000 pieces of toast are thrown!

 Dorms